lonely-lockley/chroma-blotch-corrector/README.md

 ## Stretch Preview

 A global **Stretch image** checkbox is available in the image preview during the Source, Correction, and Save stages.
 Enable it to apply a visual stretch for easier inspection of subtle background color blotches.

+## Algorithm Development Notebook

+This repository also includes [`blotch_detection.ipynb`](blotch_detection.ipynb), used to prototype and validate the core correction algorithm step by step.

 ## Notes